Mabel8686/RustPlugins/README.md

 MLRSCooldown.cs - Prevents players mounting the mlrs after use for x amount of time (default 20 minutes), useful for servers with multiple Mlrs

-MLRSOwnershipControl.cs - Prevents players woh are not the owner or a team member of the owner from using the MLRS, useful for servers with multiple Mlrs
+MLRSOwnershipControl.cs - Prevents players who are not the owner or a team member of the owner from using the MLRS, useful for servers with multiple Mlrs

 ServerPop.cs - Shows server pop in chat with !pop trigger